The Sunday Best (1/1/2017)

 We’ll have to revisit these at the end of the year, and see how I did.
 I think the biggest challenges will be exercising and achieving balance.
 The blog goals are achievable, but require a good deal of time, which makes meeting the other goals a trickier proposition.

 I got my family back on Friday, and we had an uneventful New Years’ Eve at home.
 Watched a movie, a little football, and remembered that Dick Clark is no longer with us.
-I has grown so accustomed to seeing the man on television every New Years Rockin’ Eve.
+I have grown so accustomed to seeing the man on television every New Years Rockin’ Eve.

 Have a great week!
 And a great 2017!